microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

 public ObservableCollection<PhotoItem> Photos { get; set; } = new();
 ```

-When iterating through the list of images in `LoadImage`, we can replace the commented line calling `SetImage` with logic that processes each image, loads the bitmap, and saves it as a `PhotoItem`.
+When iterating through the list of images in `LoadImages`, we can replace the commented line calling `SetImage` with logic that processes each image, loads the bitmap, and saves it as a `PhotoItem`.

 We can reference this logic in the **Describe Image sample** in the `AI Dev Gallery` app, from the `SetImage` function on lines 123-139, which converts the image stream from the FilePicker and loads it into a bitmap.
 But for this app it will be called `AddImage` and add new PhotoItem object to `Photos`.